AlloyTeam/AlloyStick/README.md

 let demoInstance = new window.AlloyStick({context:canvas.getContext('2d')});
 ```

-#### 2.add an object
+#### 2.add an role

-A scene can has object, you can add objects one by one manually.
+A scene can has servel roles(objects), you can add roles one by one manually.

 there are four parameters：

-* the config for the object
+* the config for the role
 * the initial action([animationName,totalFrames,transitionFrames,isloop] and the order of this array can be changed)
 * the position of the Object
 * Whether to call the easing function(In fact the easing function can be redefined by yourself)

 ```
-demoInstance.addObj(
+demoInstance.addRole(
         {
             roleName:'xiaoxiao',
             image:textureImg,